Ebrahemsamer2/Todolist-Manager/README.md

 ## Demo
 Here is fully working Demo: https://www.todolist.realprogrammer.net/ <br>
-You have to register first in order to generate access token and make API requests.<br>
+You have to register first in order to generate access tokens and make API requests.<br>

 ## Basic installation steps
 Before you start the installation process you need to have **installed composer**